 Geraint Evans

 Geraint Evans is interested in the ways in which we perceive, encounter and experience the natural world and read it as landscape.
-His figurative paintings employ a stylized pictorial language to explore the idea that landscape is largely a social and cultural construct, responding to the writer W J T Mitchell’s observation that: ‘Landscape is a natural scene mediated by culture.’
+His figurative paintings and drawings explore the notion that landscape is largely a social and cultural construct, responding to the writer W J T Mitchell’s observation that ‘landscape is a natural scene mediated by culture.’

 Geraint Evans’ solo exhibitions include Arcadecardiff, Wales 2015; Newport Museum and Art Gallery 2012; Wilkinson Gallery, London 2000 and 2004; Chapter, Cardiff 2001; Glynn Vivian, Swansea 2002 and CASA, Salamanca, Spain 2003.